nickbalestra/E2/README.md

 A dummy Elm app, that consume the server API is provided as an example.

 ## Docker-compose usage
-* To start server at port 3000: docker-compose up
+* To start server at port 3000, type the following command in terminal:
+  * docker-compose up
+* To stop server, type following command in terminal:
-* To stop server: docker-compose down
+  * docker-compose down